eld4niz/rust-in-action/chapter-2/notes.md

     _ => println!("many"),
 }
 ```
 `match` is analogous to the switch keyword in other languages.
 Unlike C’s `switch`, however, match guarantees that all possible options for a type are explicitly handled.

+## Defining Functions

+Rust’s functions require that you specify your parameter’s types and the function’s return type.
+This is the foundational knowledge that we’ll need for the majority of our work with Rust.

+### Using references
+A reference is a value that stands in place for another value.
+For example, imagine that variable *a* is a large array that is costly to duplicate.
+In some sense, a reference *r* is a cheap copy of *a*.
+But instead of creating a duplicate, the program stores a’s address in memory.
+When the data from a is required, *r* can be dereferenced to make a available.

+### Generic Functions
+Capital letters in place of a type indicate a generic type.
+Conventionally, the variables T, U, and V are used as placeholder values, but this is arbitrary.
+E is often used to denote an error type.